OlegDzhuraev/Modifiers/README.md

 Some speed up buff adds extra **2** speed.

-But also there some debuff which really slows down character, its speed value **-4**.
+But also there is some debuff which really slows down character, its speed value **-4**.

 So, final value (returned by the API) of character speed is **1** (3 + 2 + (-4)).